qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

   This key requires an external program (ImageMagic) to run successfully.

 * **convert-cmd** *(experimental)*: command line for the ImageMagick `convert` command.
 If you create clippings of an image, the *convert* command line utility will be invoked.
 This command template will be used to invoke it, and is exposed here so you can adjust it to your local ImageMagick installation.
-If you tweak this template and shuffle things around, make sure the placholders ``%(<name>)s`` remain intact.
+If you tweak this template and shuffle things around, make sure the placeholders ``%(<name>)s`` remain intact.
 Example value:

   * ``"convert %(infile)s -crop %(xoff)sx%(yoff)s+%(xorig)s+%(yorig)s +repage %(outfile)s"`` *(for ImageMagick v5.x, v6.x)*